-Ottawa Support Group for Trauma, Child Abuse and Neglect The purpose of this peer-led group, which borrows meeting space at The Royal, is to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.
-The group is overseen by the Ottawa Peer Recovery Centre (OPRC).
-For information, Email firstname.lastname@example.org.
-Free.
+Ottawa Support Group for Trauma, Childhood Abuse, and Neglect meets at The Royal Ottawa Mental Health Centre (The Royal) to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.

-Support Group for individuals with a Mood Disorder A family support group for adult relatives and friends of people with mood disorders meets on the third Thursday of each month, except in December and July, from 7 to 9 pm at the Orleans United Church, 1111 Orleans Blvd.
-Contact: Madeleine Bertrand, 613-737-7791.
+Support Group for individuals with a Mood Disorder A family support group for adult relatives and friends of people with mood disorders meets on the third Thursday of each month, except in December and July, from 7 to 9 PM in Orleans.
+Phone 613-737-7791.